 Ensure that the right patients are sent to the right facilities.
-Coordinate patient referrals between temporary and permanent health installations based on acuity and resources available.
+Coordinate patient evacuations and referrals between temporary and permanent health installations based on acuity and available resources.

 When IDP camps pop up in hard-to-reach and marginalized areas, Beacon can be set up as the local dispatching system to report and monitor emerging public health threats, like cholera, dysentery, interpersonal violence, and other acute emergenices.

 This is how Beacon currently works: “We need [One Ambulance] to pick up [X Patients] at [Hospital Y] and deliver them to [Hospital Z].”
 With a few quick changes, Beacon could say this instead: “We need [One Truck] to pick up [5 Generators] at [UN Base Camp] and deliver them to [Field Hospital A].”

 When the immediate response phase of the disaster has passed and the international teams have left, Beacon can continue to be used as the area’s dispatching system.
 Because Beacon is stored in the cloud, and the public requests assistance using a local number, the only variable that would change is the destination facilities that patients are being transferred to.

 Beacon’s modular design architecture, flexible configurations, and easy content customization make it ready for a range of plug-and-play deployment scenarios.

 Someone needing assistance contacts the call center; the dispatcher obtains pertinent information regarding location, nature of complaint, and severity of the situation (i.e., life-threatening vs. non-life-threatening)